Gissio/radpro/docs/users.md

 **Q: Why are the instantaneous rate measurements so noisy?**

 **A:** There are two conflicting objectives when measuring instantaneous rate: getting low-noise measurements, but, at the same time, a fast response.
-You can reduce the noise by choosing an instantaneous rate averaging option that increases the averaging time period, at the expense of a slower respose.
+You can reduce the noise by choosing an instantaneous rate averaging option that increases the averaging time period, at the expense of a slower resposse.

 **Q: My device is missing counts.
 What could be wrong?**